You’re going to have to juggle some acronyms with this one.

 WEP is a branch of Tribal Professional Development (TPD) and generally consists of those who are just out of high school and contemplating the next steps of their education and career.

-The new training is based on the HYPE program, which stands for “Helping Young People Excel.”
+The new training is based on the HYPE program, which stands for “Helping Your People Excel.”

 HYPE is described as an immersion curriculum with several parts.
 It was presented to the WEP group by James Randolph.
 The approximately five-hour training took place at the Native Learning Center in Hollywood.